mvrilo/tumblrrr/README.md

         you = tumblr('you');

 For POST-like methods you must pass email and password, otherwise it will return false.
-If the email or the password are incorrects it will return HTTP 403 (not authorized).
+If the email or the password are incorrect it will return HTTP 403 (not authorized).

 	var tumblr = require('tumblrrr).Tumblr,
 		you = tumblr('you', 'you@email.com', 'password');